 A six-phase funnel might look something like this:

-Leads are entering your funnel at various stages, and it’s important that you’re segmenting leads into appropriate categories.
+Leads are entering your funnel at various stages, and you must be segmenting leads into appropriate categories.

 This allows you to tailor the content you send to them with your lead nurturing strategy.

-That, in a nutshell, is why segmenting leads is key.
+That, in a nutshell, is why segmenting leads is critical.

 Final Thoughts: Segmenting Leads